Uncovering the Willow Tit (Poecile montanus): The Expert Excavator

 Song

-The song is a series of clear, rather melancholic, fluting whistles, typically on one pitch or slightly descending: "piu-piu-piu-piu" or "tui-tui-tui-tui".
+The song is a series of clear, rather melancholic, fluting whistles, typically on one pitch or slightly descending: "piu-piu-piu-piu".
 It's quite distinctive once learned.

 Calls

 The most characteristic call is a nasal, somewhat buzzy "chay-chay-chay" or "dzeh-dzeh-dzeh".
-They also have a thinner, more drawn-out "eez-eez-eez" or "si-si-si" contact call.
-A short, sharp "zit" alarm call can also be heard.
+A thinner, more drawn-out "eez-eez-eez" is also a common contact call.
 Hearing these calls is often the first and best clue to a Willow Tit's presence.

-The Willow Tit is facing alarming population declines across much of its European range, particularly in Western Europe.
+The Willow Tit is facing alarming population declines across much of its European range.

-While globally classified as "Least Concern" by IUCN due to its vast overall range, the Willow Tit is a species of high conservation concern in many individual countries.
-In the UK, for instance, it is on the Red List due to a catastrophic decline of over 90% since the 1970s, making it one of the UK's fastest declining resident birds.
-Similar declines have been noted in other Western European nations.
+While globally classified as "Least Concern" by IUCN due to its vast range, the Willow Tit is a species of high conservation concern in many countries.
+In the UK, for instance, it is on the Red List due to a catastrophic decline of over 90% since the 1970s, making it one of the UK's fastest-declining resident birds.

 Threats

-• Habitat Loss and Degradation: Loss of damp, scrubby woodland and young successional habitats.
-Drainage of wet areas.
+Habitat Loss: Loss of damp, scrubby woodland and the drainage of wet areas.

-• Lack of Suitable Nesting Sites: Removal of dead and decaying trees (snags and stumps) due to 'tidying up' of woodlands and parks.
+Lack of Nesting Sites: The removal of dead and decaying trees ('snags') from woodlands and parks.

-• Increased Predation: Higher populations of predators like Great Spotted Woodpeckers (which predate nests) may play a role in some areas.
+Increased Predation: Higher populations of predators like Great Spotted Woodpeckers may play a role.